Former SNP MP Natalie McGarry jailed for embezzling £25,000

 - Published

-Former SNP MP Natalie McGarry has been jailed for embezzling £25,000 from two pro-independence groups.
+Former SNP MP Natalie McGarry has been jailed for embezzling £25,000 from the SNP and a pro-independence group.

 The 40-year-old was sentenced to two years in prison.